 12 Scrumptious Cake Recipes for Chocoholics

 Chocolate cake can be an indulgence, but it doesn't have to be -- at least when it comes to your wallet.
 While whole cakes can top $30 at a fancy bakery, any self-respecting chocolate lover with an oven and a mixer can make one at home for much less, even with top-quality ingredients.
 Most cakes are also easy to make and can be in the oven with about 10 minutes of prep time.
-Here are 12 recipes to fulfill every cake lover's dreams, from simple to extravagant, diet-conscious to decadent, and even vegan or gluten-free.
+Here are 12 recipes to fulfill every cake lover's dreams.

 Made in individual ramekins, these cakes ooze chocolate when they're cut.
-They are rich and decadent but not too overwhelming, because they're small.
 A version by the renowned chef Jean-Georges Vongerichten, via Mark Bittman in The New York Times, takes mere minutes to prep and less than 10 minutes in the oven.
 No icing is required, but ice cream or sorbet would go nicely.
-For this recipe, using the best-quality chocolate really makes a difference, and bakers can decide whether they prefer semi-sweet or bittersweet.
+For this recipe, using the best-quality chocolate makes a difference, and bakers can decide whether they prefer semi-sweet or bittersweet.
 (Ramekins go for as little as $8 for four.)

-There's no reason vegans can't have their cake and eat it too.
+There's no reason vegans can't have their cake and eat it, too.
 A recipe from Vegan Baking substitutes oil for butter and has no eggs, but other than that is no different from most other chocolate cake recipes.
-This is a one-layer cake with a fairly runny glaze that won't harden much, since it has no corn syrup.
+This is a one-layer cake with a thin glaze that won't harden much, since it has no corn syrup.
 The cake and glaze use cocoa powder rather than bar chocolate.

 Unfortunately, people on a gluten-free diet cannot simply substitute gluten-free flour for regular wheat flour in any chocolate cake recipe.
-The texture is completely different -- the dreaded gluten is the thing that holds it all together.
-Gluten-free baked products are notoriously gritty as a result.
-King Arthur Flour's recipe is tender and moist owing to the addition of xanthan gum -- an odorless and basically taste-free powder now found in health food stores and the gluten-free aisles of large grocery stores.
+The texture is too different, since the gluten is what holds it all together.
+King Arthur Flour's recipe is tender and moist owing to the addition of xanthan gum -- an odorless and mostly taste-free powder that, in larger doses, may cause side effects in people sensitive to it.
 It makes a nice, big, two-layer cake, and almost any frosting will do.
-It's dairy-free, as well, although it does contain eggs.
+The flour is dairy-free, although it does contain eggs.

 Another gluten-free option (and also a great dessert to file away for Passover) is a dense, rich chocolate torte -- a cake with little or no flour.
 In a recipe from Epicurious, beaten egg whites give the cake some leavening and structure.
-As a result, it comes out of the oven light and puffy, like a soufflé, but then sinks to a thin, compact disk of concentrated flavor.
 A rich chocolate and cream glaze finishes it off, although a raspberry sauce posted on Allrecipes might cut a bit of the richness.

 When the occasion calls for a light dessert, or the diet is still important but the desire for chocolate is strong, a chocolate angel food cake fills the bill.
 Angel food cakes are made with a lot of egg whites but no yolks or butter; they contain no fat or cholesterol.
 Martha Stewart's version adds cocoa powder and a smidge of semi-sweet chocolate, which increases the chocolate flavor without adding a lot of calories.